 With beach views during the day and a canopy of stars in the evenings, you’re in good company wherever you sit.

-Nest is all about refined simplicity and nowhere is this more apparent than in the elegant dishes of chef Cesar Casteñada.
-Nestled in lush jungle, Nü is modern Mayan cuisine with a focus on sustainability and local ingredients.
-Enjoy fresh catch ceviche, black recado octopus, and unique custom drinks, as rays of hazy light spill in through the foliage.
+Nest is all about refined simplicity and nowhere is this more apparent than in the elegant dishes of the two restaurants.
+Nestled in lush jungle, Nü is modern Caribbean cuisine with a focus on sustainability and local ingredients.
+Enjoy fresh catch fish with creamed yuca and Vasca sauce, lemongrass rock cornish, and unique custom drinks, as rays of hazy light spill in through the foliage.
 For a more casual dining experience, Itzik has you covered.
 Rustic and bohemian, sample a panoply of fresh Middle Eastern flavours to the sound of laid-back jungle beats.
 On the beachfront, Living Room restaurant and bar serves colourful salads, quesadillas and tacos with unique Mexican spirits, wines, and an inspired range of cocktails.

 Located on the hotel’s dazzlingly white private beach, the Living Room bar and restaurant is a cozy idyll shrouded in jungle greens.
 Choose from an impressive selection of wines, craft beer and cocktails, including mango margaritas and mojitos infused with green melon and cardamom.